Originally posted 2020-04-12 07:48:27.

 “Light ’em up and let’s go party, pussy-face.
 I ain’t no slouch with a vizzer!”

 It didn’t take the gerdicks long to get rid of the Carolingan colony.
 I think the only thing they regretted was they couldn’t eat them.
 That’s when the Caros started using grabbers—mobile distillation plants that could seek out a buried nugget from space, land on it, excavate down to it, distil it and then get off the planet fast before they were caught.
 Tough cookies, all right.
-Armed to the teeth, and with the best weaponry.
+Armed to the teeth.
 I wasn’t kidding when I said we’d been lucky to avoid that stinger—deadly, they are.

 I might have joked about the danger of attacking the grabber in a lightweight lev-tank, but if Eosha was having second thoughts, she showed no trace as she fed power into the anti-grav motivator, We had been a team for a long time—well, long for a place like Ilos—and she had already saved my ass more times than I could remember.
 I had no intention of letting her down now.